rbe051/pebiGridding/README.txt

 to points from another set.
 This function can be used to remove small or constricted cells.

-- splitAtInt is a function that splits a set of pahts at each intersection.
+- splitAtInt is a function that splits a set of paths at each intersection.
 It can be used to split all faults and wells at their intersections.